 - It is especially well-suited for small and midsize law firms,

 - It is very well-informed and efficient.
 One of the mantras of the Future Search methodology is to "get the whole system in the room."
 This improves the probability of the firm having all of the relevant information it needs, and lowers the risk of overlooking a critical point.

 - It is inclusive.
 As part of the "whole system in the room" concept, a Future Search includes not only partners or lawyers, but people from all stakeholder groups, which can include staff, suppliers, and -- especially valuable for law firms -- clients, as represented by in-house counsel or senior executives.
 This can be very important for implementation.

 - It defines common ground.
 Although there might be significant disagreements about a firm's strategy, Future Search seeks and defines the common ground on which all people can agree.
-This is important to build the greatest buy-in, which is to ensure that the decisions can be implemented without resistance or sabotage.
+This is important to build the greatest buy-in, which ensures that your firm can implement your decisions without resistance or sabotage.

 Click here to learn more about Future Search, and whether it is the right planning choice for your firm.

 The things that wait for your firm just over the horizon are constantly getting closer.